Picwell

 The Challenge

-Take a process wrought with complexity and simplify enough to be completed on a phone in under a dozen screens?
+• take a process wrought with complexity and boil it down to less than a dozen screens?

 Space